OliveOS-Fin/.github/profile/README.md

 ## Download, Installation, and Setup

-Sorry, but OliveOS is not released to the public yet, come hereillä later!
+Sorry, but OliveOS is not released to the public yet, come here later!